 2. Bamboo Crafts

-Handicrafts made of bamboo are famous in street markets.
+Handicrafts made of bamboo are one of the most popular things to buy in Malaysia.
 Bags, baskets, trays, plates, centrepieces, ornaments, toys, and other bamboo items are available near most tourist centres and villages.

 3. Cucuk Sanggul

 These gorgeous hairpins are made of silver, gold, and precious stones.
 These ceremonial pins, with motifs of animals, birds, and symbols of prosperity carved on them, are a unique souvenir found only in Malaysia!

 Expand your palette and try out interesting tropical fruit like the infamous durian, rambutan, jackfruit, and others – durian-flavoured candy, pickles, dessert, and other dishes are a must-try!

 Traditional indigenous and Malay paintings that depict deities, animals, country scenes, and local lore are available at art galleries and handicraft stores.
 These beautiful works of art are unique décor pieces and wonderful gifts to buy from Malaysia.

 Traditionally brewed rice wine like Lihing, Hiing, Tuak, and Tapi are sold in villages and street markets of Malaysia.
 The refreshing, earthy taste of the brews are unmatched – pair them with local Malay delicacies to get the party started!

 The coffee and tea plantations of Cameron Highlands provide high-quality artisan teas and white coffee that are rich and flavourful.
 Organic, fair-trade options are available at local stores.
 We recommend sampling the tea leaves and coffee beans before purchasing them.

 Asian spices like turmeric, saffron, cumin, cinnamon, and others can be bought as souvenirs from Malaysia.
 Pick up these delicious powders to spice up your kitchen and bring the taste of Asia to your home!